adambraimbridge/annotations-rw-neo4j/README.md

 * Ping: [http://localhost:8080/__ping](http://localhost:8080/__ping)

 ## TODO
-### Things to resolve, check or otherwise investigate
-* Handle DELETE
-* Handle GET
-* Properties on annotation
-  * annotatedDate - is this required, what Format, set as current date if missing, duplicate as long for sorting ?
-  * originatingSystem - required ?
-  * annotatedBy - required ?
-* Write an ANNOTATED_BY (aka isAnnotatedBy) relationship for all annotation relationships so we can count them ?

 ### API specific
-* Complete Test cases
 * Runbook
 * Update or new API documentation based on original google docs